Morten Wensberg is the dean of the Faculty of performing arts at the University of Stavanger.

 Wensberg is the creator of "Dirigentuka" meaning "Conductor's Week" in English - Norway's largest conducting course, with over 120 participating conductors, and which takes place at UiS each summer.

 Wensberg is the inventor of the platform and concept of the UiS "Digital conducting studies" - a pioneering effort in combining new, digital and internet based teaching with the best of traditional teaching formats, resulting in a very flexible and effective form of continued education.
 The digital conducting program has been very well received among its students.

 Morten Wensberg is also the creator of "Opptakt" - a national career development and career launching program for young, aspiring Norwegian conductors, which involves the majority of the professional symphony orchestras in Norway.

 Morten Wensberg studied music performance at the Norwegian Academy of Music in Oslo (cand. mag., 1997) and Duquesne University (Master of Music, 1999) in Pittsburgh, USA.
 In 2006 he finished a degree in orchestral conducting at the Norwegian Academy of Music, where he studied with professor Ole Kristian Ruud, and took master classes with Pierre Boulez, George Hurst, Jorma Panula and Leif Segerstam.

-Since then he has been a frequent guest conductor with a number of orchestras and ensembles in Norway, Sweden and Finland, among them the Oslo Philharmonic Orchestra, the Norwegian Radio Orchestra and the Stavanger Symphony Orchestra.
+Since then he has been guest conductor with a number of orchestras and ensembles in Norway, Sweden and Finland, among them the Oslo Philharmonic Orchestra, the Norwegian Radio Orchestra and the Stavanger Symphony Orchestra.